WandalTech/WandalTech/README.md

-# Hi, WandalTech is here!
+# Hi, Wandal is here!
 creator of some half-known communities.